 NOTE: For reasons of breadth of coverage, you're not permitted to write twice on the same text for your assessed work on MWL.

 Browse through the historical documents under the 'History' section in the Modernity Clinic moodle.
 These include writings by Kant, Wollstonecraft, Toussaint L'Ouverture, Shelley, Marx and Engels, and others.
 Find a passage that seems particularly significant to you and write a short response (500 words maximum), due in class in Week 5 of Term 1.
 Procedure: (1) Write out the quotation you wish to respond to (not included in the word-length); (2) re-state it in your own words; (3) then briefly reflect on its implications.

-You are required to post two items per term (in Terms 1 and 2) to the Modernity Clinic.
+You are required to post two short items per teaching term (i.e., by Friday of Week 10 in Terms 1 and 2) to the Modernity Clinic.
 These can include responses to our weekly readings (under “Texts”), the “Images of Modernity,” the documents collected under “History,” the “Short Talks” or any other relevant section.
 Items should be around 100 words, but can be more if you wish.
 Note that your formative assessments can be used for this requirement.

 First assessed essay

 The first essay (1,500 words), due in Week 10 of Term 1, is a close reading of a passage from any one of our Term 1 texts.
 You should address the passage in terms of language, theme and context, situating it in relation to the work from which it is drawn and touching on the question of the work’s modernity.

 The second essay (2,500 words), due in Week 7 of Term 2, is a comparative analysis of two works on the syllabus, engaging with the secondary literature on these works and developing your own argument in relation to it.
 At least one of these texts must be drawn from the Term 2 syllabus.
 You should prepare for this essay using the annotated bibliography assignment from the portfolio.